fh-bi-camp-mi-sem201617-mod-kbswe/graphql-findme-graphql-service/README.md

-# FindMe GraphQL Service
+# find.me GraphQL Service

-This project offers a GraphQL service to communicate with the database backend of FindMe.
+This project offers a GraphQL service to communicate with the database backend of find.me.

 To run this service you need a running MongoDB instance.